-Each new area considered to be included on a TRP is subject to desktop and field assessments that aim to highlight potential forest biodiversity, social, historical, cultural, soil and water issues that may require management prior to and during the proposed operation.
+Each area planned for harvesting is subject to a thorough multi-layered planning process.
+The process aims to highlight potential forest biodiversity, social, historical, cultural, soil and water issues that may require management prior to and during the proposed operation.

 These values may include things such as streams, gullies, historical or cultural sites of significance, numerous flora and fauna species, threatened habitat such as for the Leadbeater’s Possum, and other important environmental, historical and recreational features.
 Planning for how each site will be successfully regenerated also commences at this early stage.

-Our Foresters will visit the site and walk the area to check for the presence of anything the computer-based assessment may not have picked up.
+Our foresters will visit the site and walk the area to check for the presence of anything the computer-based assessment may not have picked up.
 During this visit, they focus on:

 Tree habitat assessments are also conducted using new technology to capture habitat tree information and location.
 This information is stored in our GIS systems and used to complement any decisions that are made on coupe.